Infra

 The Hard Problem: Calculating the true Shapley Value is $O(N!)$—impossible to compute for thousands of nodes.

-- Gradient-Based Influence Functions: Instead of retraining the model $N$ times to measure value, you approximate value by analyzing the cosine similarity of a node’s gradient update relative to the “Gold Standard” validation set held by the protocol.
+- Gradient-Based Influence Functions: Instead of retraining the model $N$ times to measure value, we approximate value by analyzing the cosine similarity of a node’s gradient update relative to the “Gold Standard” validation set held by the protocol.

 - The Payment Stream: A smart contract layer (L2) that acts as a “Streaming Payment” engine.
 Every time a node sends a gradient that reduces the global loss, micro-payments flow to their wallet.
 If they send noise, they get slashed (fined).